Coolio: Red Hot Organization and Tommy Boy Records dismissal

 Coolio's third solo album, My Soul, came out in 1997.
-Although it contains the major hit "C U When U Get There" and the album went platinum, it failed to reach the success of his previous two albums.
+Although it contains the major hit "C U When U Get There" and the album went gold, it failed to reach the success of his previous two albums.
 Coolio was subsequently dropped from the Tommy Boy Records label.
 Since then, 2001's Coolio.com, 2003's El Cool Magnifico, 2006's The Return of the Gangsta, and 2008's Steal Hear, 2009's From the Bottom 2 the Top, and 2017's Long Live the Thief have not charted on any Billboard chart.
 He did have a minor hit in the UK in 2006 with "Gangsta Walk" (featuring Snoop Dogg).

-While touring with hip-hop duo Insane Clown Posse, Coolio received a tattoo as a homage to the group's fanbase, reading "Jugalo Cool" [sic].
+While touring with hip-hop duo Insane Clown Posse, Coolio received a tattoo as a homage to the group's fanbase, reading "Jugalo Cool"[sic].
 He stated that the misspelling was intentional.
 Coolio performed at the Gathering of the Juggalos.

 Coolio is featured on an international collaboration track called "Fuck the DJ" by UK rapper Blacklisted MC, also featuring Bizarre of D12, Adil Omar (from Pakistan), and Uzimon (from Bermuda).
 The song premiered on music website Noisey from Vice in October 2014.

 Television appearances

 In 1996, Coolio made a guest appearance as himself on Sabrina, the Teenage Witch.

+In 1997, Coolio voiced himself in the season four episode of the animated series Duckman: Private Dick/Family Man titled "Coolio Runnings".
+Additionally, Coolio performs his song "Geto Highlites" at the end of the episode.

-Coolio appeared in a 1998 episode of The Nanny, "Homie-Work", in which he portrays the nerdy Erwin, a "gift wrapper", and is transformed by the nanny into a "Rapper" for Maxwell Sheffield's new rap musical.
+Coolio appeared in a season five, 1998 episode of The Nanny, "Homie-Work", in which he portrays the nerdy Erwin, a "gift wrapper", and is transformed by the nanny into a "rapper" for Maxwell Sheffield's new rap musical.
+He additionally played himself in season six's "Making Whoopi".

+In 2002, Coolio appeared as himself in an episode of Blind Date.
 Coolio appeared in the 15th episode of the fourth season of Charmed, which aired March 14, 2002.
 He plays the role of a Lazarus Demon.